Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 Emergency blankets and an emergency bivvy

 Emergency blankets are one of those inexpensive preps that we should all have about a dozen of.
-At under $10 for a dozen at times, this is a cheap prep that can save lives.
+For the price, this is a cheap prep that can save lives.
 At the same time, emergency blankets are thin and can tear easily.
 An emergency bivvy is tougher and is often made mummy style, so you have a hood to help conserve all that body heat that escapes from your head when it is uncovered.
 We have a bivvy in our truck, and it weighs about 8 oz and fits in a space about the size of two soda cans.

 Check out this post for some options for your car.